elisa82/haselREC/docs/index.rst

-..
-HaselREC documentation master file, created by sphinx-quickstart on Mon Feb 22 22:19:15 2021.
+.. haselREC documentation master file, created by sphinx-quickstart on Mon Feb 22 22:19:15 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HaselREC's documentation!
+Welcome to haselREC's documentation!
 ====================================

 .. toctree::